Skip to main content

 In the context of language processing, "chunking" refers to the process of splitting texts into smaller pieces of texts, i.e. "chunks".

-For generative search, chunking affects both the information retrieval and the amount of contextual information provided.
+For RAG, chunking affects both the information retrieval and the amount of contextual information provided.

 While there is no one-size-fits all chunking strategy that we can recommend, we can provide some general guidelines.
 Chunking by semantic markers, or text length may both be viable strategies.